UnderMybrella/info.spiralframework/design-goals.md

 [^documentation]: Which is... somewhere.
 I'll get to that later.

 [^osl-idiom]: Note that "English-Like" here is an idiom, rather than a literal statement.
 Localisation would be great to have, I'd just have to figure out *how*.

+[^cli-mediawiki-api]: Mediawiki has an API, maybe we could automatically parse it?
+Alternatively, Jekyll + Mediawiki API + some way to render to ASCII?
+A few options on the table

+[^gui-installers-startup]: This is a bit of a tough one, but we'll bundle Spiral-Gui for now, and potentially move to a dedicated system resource of some kind.
+Who knows what the future holds?